-In recent years nail guns have soared in popularity; especially since the construction boom of the nineties.
+In recent years nail guns have soared in popularity.
 They quickly became the favorite hand tool of do-it-yourself enthusiasts.
 This increase in popularity has come with greater frequency of nail gun related injuries.
 Approximately 42,000 people are injured using nail guns each year.

 Injuries associated with nail guns include, but are not limited to, the following:

 - Puncture Wounds - The major risks in regards to puncture wounds are tissue and nerve damage in the pierced area.
 There is also a risk of infection as the nail may transmit harmful bacteria and microbes into the body.